 Pay Administration

 Your manager works with your local human resources manager or representative to determine your base pay, any future increases, bonuses and incentive pay.
-Multiple factors are considered, including your performance, skills and expertise, comparison with peers performing similar work and external market data for the geographic region in which the work is performed.
+Multiple factors are considered, including your performance, knowledge, skills, abilities, competencies and experience level and direct subject matter expertise, comparison with peers performing similar work and external market data for the geographic region in which the work is performed.

 Pay Components